Starting School

 • Building works

-Events that may occur away from the school
+Events that may occur away from school

-• Excursions (for example, zoo, museum, plays, concerts)
+• Excursions (for example, museum, concerts)

 • Visiting places in the local area